MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/03-Get Logs/basics.md

 sidebar_label: "Overview"
 ---

-In the blockchain space, insights into events happening on the Ethereum blockchain are vital, and ETH get logs offer a simplified way to access this wealth of data.
-One of the premier tools in this endeavor is the Moralis "getContractLogs" endpoint.
-This article also sheds light on another adept method, the [`eth_getLogs`](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_getlogs) RPC call, providing a comparative analysis with Moralis to help you make an informed decision.
+Insights into events occurring on the Ethereum blockchain are crucial in the realm of blockchain.
+Accessing this valuable data is made simpler with eth_getLogs and one of the tools for this purpose is Moralis [getContractLogs](/web3-data-api/evm/reference/get-contract-logs) endpoint.

-This article is a detailed guide for developers on how to use the Moralis SDK to efficiently retrieve and analyze Ethereum event logs, providing practical JavaScript examples and contrasting Moralis' [getContractLogs](/web3-data-api/evm/reference/get-contract-logs) endpoint with the [`eth_getLogs`](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_getlogs) RPC call.
+This article provides a guide for developers demonstrating how to efficiently retrieve and analyze Ethereum event logs using the Moralis SDK.
+It includes practical JavaScript examples.
+Compares Moralis [getContractLogs](/web3-data-api/evm/reference/get-contract-logs) endpoint with the [eth_getLogs](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_getlogs)  RPC call to help you make informed decisions.

 :::tip
-You can learn how to get the logs for a contract using the Moralis Events API by following the article [Get logs for contract](/web3-data-api/evm/how-to-get-the-logs-for-a-contract)
+For a step by step tutorial on obtaining contract logs using the Moralis Events API refer to the article [Get logs for contract](/web3-data-api/evm/how-to-get-the-logs-for-a-contract).
 :::

 ## The Gateway to Ethereum Events with eth_getlogs

-ETH get logs are pivotal in the blockchain space, offering developers a powerful tool to monitor and analyze Ethereum blockchain events.
-As we explore further, we will understand the functions and advantages of this tool, and the comparative edge Moralis provides.
+The utilization of `eth_getLogs` plays a role in the blockchain industry as it empowers developers with a valuable tool to monitor and analyze events occurring on the Ethereum blockchain.
+Through our exploration we will delve into the functions and benefits of this tool well as the comparative advantages offered by Moralis.

-Ethereum event logs are stored in transaction receipts, capturing essential details such as gas used, transaction status, and more.
-Understanding the dynamics of storage enables us to explore how to efficiently retrieve this information using Moralis and other methods like `eth_getLogs`.
+Transaction receipts serve as repositories for Ethereum event logs capturing details such as gas consumption, transaction status and more.
+Having an understanding of storage dynamics allows us to efficiently retrieve this information using methods like Moralis `eth_getLogs` along, with other alternatives.

 ## Unveiling the Efficiency of Moralis' getContractLogs Endpoint